Azure/fleet/docs/howtos/README.md

-    This how-to guide explains the specifics of the `ClusterResourcePlacement` API, including its resource selectors, scheduling policy, rollout strategy, and more. `ClusterResourcePlacement` is a core Fleet API that allows easy and flexibile distribution of resources to clusters.
+    This how-to guide explains the specifics of the `ClusterResourcePlacement` API, including its resource selectors, scheduling policy, rollout strategy, and more. `ClusterResourcePlacement` is a core Fleet API that allows easy and flexible distribution of resources to clusters.

 * [Using Affinity to Pick Clusters](affinities.md)